jirotubuyaki/FlowerJS/README.md

 ### How to use motion
 This framework can use all TweenJS actions.
 Please look https://createjs.com/tweenjs .
-We also added new properties for flowers.
+We also added new properties for flowers. flower_obj_1.flower is the flower shape object.
+So please send the object to .get() method.

 ```
 createjs.Tween.get(flower_obj_1.flower)